radix2/dockchains/README.md

 - metrics (reputation scores, crash analytics)
 - a social layer (contextual issues and crowd source help)

 Note: All meta data would of course be maintained as magnet links.

+Note: To simplify things (and not require container consumers to have to participate in the financial aspects of cryptocurrency), we limit ourselves to many-to-many distribution of *free* pre-packaged containers.
+Most importantly this means that we limit the attack surface of the ecosystem (if consumers end up needing to actually hold currency, at least it should be in very limited amounts) and the attackers ROI.

 ## Implementation Ideas